What is Prepping?

-While the idea of being properly prepared for some kind of large scale crisis may seem strange to ordinary people, for those of us who’re more aware of the wider world and what’s going on in it, it seems like an obvious thing to do.
+While the idea of being properly prepared for some kind of large scale crisis may seem strange to ordinary people (many of whom are blinded by normalcy bias), for those of us who’re more aware of the wider world and what’s going on in it, it seems like an obvious thing to do.
 It’s entirely possible that the world will keep on as normal, in which case those of us who’re well prepared will have wasted a little money and a little time on making preparations for a disaster that doesn’t happen.

 On the other hand though, if some terrible crisis does occur, those of us who are ready for it will have a far higher chance of surviving – and those who are poorly prepared will likely perish.
 When it comes to the survival of our families, we’re not willing to take any chances – and so we make preparations for all eventualities.